livepeer/studio/packages/www/README.md

-# @livepeer.com/www
+# @livepeer.studio/www

-This package is a Next.js application and contains all the pages and components for the Livepeer.com user interface.
+This package is a Next.js application and contains all the pages and components for the Livepeer Studio user interface.

 ## Local Development